-High Performance Web Maps That Scale: Statewide Road Condition Reporting
+High Performance Web Maps That Scale: Statewide Traveler Information System

 Climate change and other factors have transformed Texas into a flash flood hotspot.
 The agency responsible for the maintenance of the state’s massive transportation network – Texas Department of Transportation, was tasked with creating a public-facing, web-based traveler information system that showed construction, traffic, and evacuation routes in the event of an emergency.
 This included real-time travel alerts and road closure info.
 Before AppGeo’s involvement, their legacy application was an Esri app that was not scalable and couldn’t perform under heavy usage.
 During high traffic or high volume events, having a scalable solution that won’t crash is paramount when your KPIs include “lives saved”.

-AppGeo built a new version of DriveTexas that used Google Cloud Platform and Google Maps Platform and Maps API while maintaining site uptime/functionality in case of emergencies.
+AppGeo built a new version of DriveTexas – built to scale, with Google Cloud Platform and Google Maps Platform APIs.
+This approach provides an easy-to-use interface, while maintaining site uptime/functionality in case of emergencies.

 - Google Compute Engine